-Whether residents are pursuing an academic career or transitioning into private practice, we are committed to training outstanding clinicians with a passion for lifelong learning and professional advocacy.
+Whether residents are pursuing fellowship, research, an academic career or transitioning into private practice, we are committed to training outstanding clinicians with a passion for lifelong learning and professional citizenship.
+Over the last 10 years, approximately 50% of our residents from each graduating class choose to pursue fellowship training, where we consistently match into highly competitive programs around the country.

 OHSU offers anesthesiology fellowships in Adult Cardiothoracic Anesthesiology, Critical Care Medicine, Pain Medicine, Pediatric Anesthesiology, and Regional Anesthesia.
+The Oregon Scholars Program (OSP) is a 5-year integrated training track offered to 3 residents per class.
+The OSP-Critical Care Medicine (CCM) track integrates a critical care fellowship into the last 2 years of anesthesia training.
 We are also one of the few institutions where a standard critical care fellowship year will count as one of the two years required for a Neurological ICU fellowship.
-Our residents consistently match into highly competitive programs around the country.

-The Oregon Scholars Program (OSP) is offered to 3 residents per class.
-The OSP-Critical Care Medicine (CCM) track allows residents to participate in a 5-year program in which CCM is integrated throughout their training.
 The OSP-Research track incorporates 18 months of a funded, mentored research fellowship in the last 2.5 years of training.
 The majority of our past OSP-Research trainees have been awarded grants from the Foundation for Anesthesia Education and Research (FAER).
 Please read the Critical Care Track and Research track Chief letters if you are interested in matching into the OSP track.

-Chief Resident, 2019-2020
+Chief Resident, 2020-2021

-OHSU, Department of Anesthesiology and Perioperative Medicine
+Department of Anesthesiology and Perioperative Medicine

 Oregon Health & Science University